 Dr. Fletcher has been trained in two medical specialties.

-Having studied Obstetrics & Gynecology, Dr. Fletcher has been trained to provide comprehensive care for the reproductive system in women.
+Having studied OBGYN / Obstetrics & Gynecology, Dr. Fletcher has been trained to provide comprehensive care for the reproductive system in women.
 Obstetrics is the term for women's care during the prenatal and pregnant states, while gynecology covers care for general women's health in a non-pregnant state.

 Obstetrics & gynecology is a medical and surgical specialty focused on the care of the reproductive system in women in both the pregnant and non-pregnant states – obstetrics and gynecology, respectively.
 Although they are recognized as two separate fields of medicine, many physicians specialize in both areas to provide comprehensive care for women.
 When a physician specializes in both fields, they are referred to as an OBGYN or OB/GYN; the specialty is commonly abbreviated as OB/GYN, OBGYN or Obs & Gyn, among other variations.